-Marrakesh has lived with us for nearly four years now, and we still don’t have each other figured out.
+Marrakesh has lived with us for nearly two years now, and we still don’t have each other figured out.

 We were down to a single cat, the ever-helpful Na Ki’o (yesterday I spilled his food, and he did his very best, rushing in to scoop up food with his mouth before I could pick it up with my fingers), and he was seeming a bit lost, even though he and Khonsu had never seemed particularly close.